skellat/pandoc-book-maker/README.md

 Command modified from [qasterr/pandoc-book-maker](https://github.com/qasterr/pandoc-book-maker)

 ## Usage
-1. Change the necessary fields in `metadata.txt`.
+1. Change the necessary fields in `metadata.txt` so that they reflect true and proper details.
 2. Write as many chapters as you like in the folder `chapters`.
 These are easier to manage if you have one file per chapter, eg. `01-introduction.md`, `02-uses.md`, etc.
 3. Go to Google Fonts *and pick appropriate fonts*
 4. Adjust epub.css to reflect the fonts you chose